TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 6 - Automation/4.6.2-outgoing-communication/_index.md

 The following [link](https://docs.vmware.com/en/vRealize-Orchestrator/8.2/com.vmware.vrealize.orchestrator-use-plugins.doc/GUID-AE78D7CE-E2CE-4522-A9D4-ADE2601132DE.html) describes how to configure a SNMP trap receiver policy to start scripts or workflows anytime a SNMP trap has been received.

-On the vRealize Operations site, the Notification element provides the required functionality to connect the “sensors” with the “actors”.
+On the vRealize Operations site, the Notification element provides the required functionality to connect the "sensors" with the "actors".
 As part of a Notification***,*** we specify the Outbound Instance, like the SNMP-Plugin based one depicted in the next figure.
 This way we can utilize vRealize Orchestrator workflows as part of our automation setup.

 ![](4.6.2-fig-7.png "Notification using SNMP Outbound Instance")